 Click or scroll through our gallery to discover 34 healthy cooking hacks you need to know – counting down to the cleverest trick of all.

-We've based our ranking on the ease and health-boosting credentials of each hack, as well as the opinions of our well-travelled (and well-fed) team.
+We've based our ranking on the ease and health-boosting credentials of each hack, as well as on the opinions of our well-travelled (and well-fed) team.
 The list is unavoidably subjective.

 With a pressure cooker on your side, you can get a full meal on the table in less than 30 minutes – even cooking meat from frozen, which slow cookers can’t do.
 And, because a pressure cooker steams foods like vegetables and seafood in next to no time, the maximum vitamin content will be retained.
 Take the time to learn how to use your pressure cooker safely and it could be your new best friend.